thegeeklab/hugo-geekdoc/exampleSite/content/en/features/multilingual/_index.md

     ref: "/#"
     icon: "gdoc_notification"
   # To translate the name you can add a sub-item per language.
 Important: If you miss a language key
-  # that is configured in the languages list of your `config.toml` the name will be empty for this language!
+  # that is configured in the languages list of your `hugo.toml` the name will be empty for this language!
   - name:
       en: Releases
       de: Veröffentlichung